-December represents the perfect time for a city break.
+Head away this December to experience the wonderful Christmas markets of Germany as well as other great places too.
 Snow-covered stalls, aromas of spiced puddings and mulled wine fills the air and souvenirs, Christmassy toys as well as crafted goods decorate market tables in a colourful glow you could only associate with the wintery festivities.
-Twinkling lights and carol singers complete the scene, whereas those more interested in exploring what else the many famous Christmas markets have to offer will be well-catered for.
+Twinkling lights and carol singers complete the scene, whereas those more interested in exploring what else the many famous Christmas markets have to offer will be well-catered for too.

 A mystical vibe envelopes Europe as it approaches the festive season, stalls are placed and stands are prepared for the Christmas crowds who come to spy souvenirs and gifts, while playing witness to the seasonal atmosphere that eclipses the European Christmas markets.
 Transport yourself to enchanted lands of festive appeal, here you’ll find various cold lagers, fruit-mulled wines and sumptuous snacks to gorge yourselves on as you live a life of Christmas cheer which captures the feeling you used to get as the anticipating child who listens out for the sound of sleigh bells.
 Whether you find yourself perusing the German Christmas markets or somewhere a little closer to home, you’re sure to find yourself brimming with excitement as you explore the decorated streets.